 There freelancer tax tips we’ve listed in this article are as solid as they came, offered up by tax professionals and financial planners who known taxes and planning as well as anybody.

-Home offices, business supplies, business-related insurance policies and other things like self-employment healthcare can reduce your post-deduction income down and result in less taxes.
+Know your deductions.
+Home offices, business supplies, business-related insurance policies and other things like self-employment healthcare can reduce your post-deduction income down and result in fewer taxes.

 If you choose to use tax software for this year’s return, take a look at our article on the four most popular tax filing sites.
 We’ll help you understand how much each site costs, what their strengths and weaknesses are and if you’re eligible to file for free.